release-it/release-it/README.md

 ### Remote repository

-By default, `release-it` uses `origin` as the remote name to push to.
+By default, `release-it` uses `"origin"` as the remote name to push to.
 Use `git.pushRepo` to override this with a different remote name (or a different git url).

 ### Extra arguments